-On June 11th 2016, the team of Antonis Grafas dived into a new spot that was kindly given by Giannis Mitilineos and was successfully confirmed during the confirmation procedure of the indicative spots at the beginning of the same month.
-The diving, with maximum depth 112m, showed that at the specific spot a part of the passenger ferry ship CHRISSI AVGI (ex Japanese HAYABUSA ) sank on February 23rd 1983 near the island of Mantili is located.
+On June the 11th in 2016, the team of Antonis Grafas dived at a new spot which was kindly provided by Giannis Mitilineos and was successfully confirmed as a wreck during further investigation of the indicative location at the beginning of the same month.
+The diving, with a maximum depth of 112m, showed that at this exact location was a part of the passenger ferry ship CHRISSI AVGI (ex Japanese HAYABUSA ) which sank on February the 23rd in 1983 and was located near the island of Mantili.

 Ship Type: roll-on/roll-of (RORO).

 Displacement capacity (DWT): 1.219